jnaecker/git-resources/pro-git.md

 * `-- <path>` shows only the commits introduced to change files in the given path.
 Note that this is always the *last* option passed, and also note the double-dashes are followed by a space and then the path/filename.

-## Other references

-This [git branching game](http://pcottle.github.io/learnGitBranching/) was very useful.